BalaBharatRaaj/Supermarket_spd_project/README.md

 ![Version](https://img.shields.io/badge/version-v1.0-informational)
 <br/>

-the aim of the product was to solve the problems given below,
+The aim of the product was to solve the problems given below,

 1. Reduce the number of applications required for the functioning of a Supermarket.
 2. Integrate various applications such as billing and inventory management together.